 We estimate that the annual potential market opportunity for our Dynatrace [®] solution is currently approximately \$18 billion.
 We calculated this figure using the largest 15,000 global enterprises with greater than \$750 million in annual revenue, as identified by S&P Capital IQ in February 2019.
 We then banded these companies by revenue scale, and multiplied the total number of companies in each band by our calculated annualized booking per customer for companies in each respective band.
-The calculated annualized bookings per customer for company data of actual customer spend.
+The calculated annualized bookings per customer applied for each band is calculated using internal company data of actual customer spend.
 For each respective band, we calculate the average annualized bookings per customer of the top 10% of customers in the band, which we believe to be representative of having achieved broader implementation of our solutions within their enterprises.
 We believe our potential market opportunity could expand further as enterprises increasingly instrument, monitor, and optimize more of their applications and underlying infrastructure.